Promotional Material and the Promotion of Business and Advertising

 A registered organisation’s website should include a privacy policy statement which advises a visitor (including a prospective or actual client) of how their data will be used, disclosed and managed.

-Further to the above, a registered organisation is solely responsible for the content of any advertisements it authorises.
+Further to paragraph 2, a registered organisation is solely responsible for the content of any advertisements it authorises.

 Advertisements can be written or oral.
-For example, a registered organisation might place an advertisement for its services in a local newspaper, or on a local radio station.
+For example, a registered organisation might place an advertisement for its services in a local newspaper, on a local radio station or on a social media platform.

 Registered organisations are under a duty to ensure that the information contained in any advertisement is accurate.
 To do otherwise may mislead potential clients, which could have serious consequences for them.
-The issues raised earlier which apply to online promotional material, should equally apply to advertisements.
+The issues raised at paragraphs 6 and 7 which apply to online promotional material, should equally apply to advertisements.

 An advertisement can be deceptive in various ways.
 For example, if it: